 Laurie is a frequent contributor to the Financial Post and writes a regular column on current family law issues.
 Links to her columns in the Financial Post can be found here.

 In addition to her column in the Financial Post, Laurie has been widely quoted in the Globe and Mail, The Toronto Star, the Toronto Sun, Canadian Living Magazine, Law Times, The Lawyers Weekly, Canadian Lawyer and Precedent Magazine.
 She also speaks regularly on a wide variety of law-related and professional issues in far-flung places, such as Australia, Ireland, Scotland, India, and throughout Canada.

 Between 2010 and 2012, Laurie was elected as the 63rd Treasurer (President) of the Law Society of Upper Canada, the regulator governing all lawyers and paralegals in Ontario.
 She was only the third woman since the founding of the Law Society in 1797 to hold this office.
 Throughout her time as an elected bencher (director) of the Law Society of Upper Canada (2003-2012), Laurie was engaged in specific projects affecting legal education in Canada, and in advancing women lawyers within the profession.
 For much of this time, Laurie co-chaired the Justicia Project, aimed at advancing women lawyers within the profession, a project that has now been adopted by a number of other provincial law societies.

-Laurie was named in the “Top 25 Most Influential Lawyers in Canada” in 2012, and received an Honourary Doctorate from the Law Society of Upper Canada in the same year.
+In addition to being frequently listed in Best Lawyers and The Canadian Legal Lexpert Directory in the area of Family Law, Laurie was named in the “Top 25 Most Influential Lawyers in Canada” in 2012, and received an Honourary Doctorate from the Law Society of Upper Canada in the same year.